Guide

 Types of business licenses in California

-A California business license officially permits you to operate your business legally within a specific jurisdiction.
-California has no single statewide business license.
-Instead, most businesses need licenses from their local city or county, plus any industry-specific permits from state agencies.
+A California business license is official permission to operate your business legally within a specific city or county.
+California has no single statewide license.
+Most businesses need a local license from their city or county, plus any industry-specific permits from state agencies.

 The licenses you need depend on your industry, location, and business activities.
 Here are three common types: